ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <div class = "general_chartClass">
     <vegachart schema-url="/g1-2025-website/assets/charts/top_genres_subgenres_by_quadrant.json"></vegachart>
   </div>
-  <figcaption class = "figcaption_class"> Fig.27 - Top genres and sub-genres by quadrant. </figcaption>
+  <figcaption class = "figcaption_class"> Fig.27 - Top genres and sub-genres by quadrant.
+Interact with the plot to show more informations. </figcaption>
 </figure>

 Although some patterns are emerging from the analysis of game tags, they are not enough to paint a comprehensive picture of what characteristics make a game popular or appreciated.
 To shed some more light on this fundamental question, we trained a predictive model.